bbauska/W3Cx-4of5-thru-May-2024/README.md

 When data is copied to this clipboard, a key/value pair must be given.
 The data copied to the clipboard is associated with this name.

-The variable event.target at *line 5* below is the <li> element that has been dragged, and event.target.dataset.value is the value of its data-value attribute (in our case "apples", "oranges" or "pears"):
+The variable event.target at *line 5* below is the &lt;li&gt; element that has been dragged, and event.target.dataset.value is the value of its data-value attribute (in our case "apples", "oranges" or "pears"):